 - If your career plan is to do Research, you should apply directly to the Ph.D. program – not the MS Program.
 Almost all students directly enter a Ph.D. program after earning their BS degree.
 Our Ph.D. students are given a Teaching Assistantship and tuition is not charged.
 Our MS students are given no financial support and must pay full tuition.

-- The GRE Physics Test is NOT REQUIRED for applicants with Physics or Astronomy degrees from U.S. colleges and universities.
+- The GRE Physics Test is NOT REQUIRED for all applicants for Fall 2023 admissions.

 - Official transcripts are required with the application.

 - If you have not graduated, send us an unofficial transcript that shows the courses you are taking in the Spring term.

 - Review of applications occurs at the end of January.
 Decision emails are sent out in mid-February.

 - The GRE General and Physics Tests are not required for all applicants for Fall 2023 admissions.

 - If you have been enrolled at a US university or college for at least one academic year then the English language test requirement is waived (see https://grad.gatech.edu/english-proficiency).